Planning-Inspectorate/appeals-back-office/appeals/api/src/server/notify/templates/site-visit-change-unaccompanied-to-accompanied-appellant.content.md

 You will accompany the inspector throughout the visit.

-# Visit details
+# About the visit

 Our inspector will visit {{site_address}} at {{start_time}} on {{visit_date}}.

+For health and safety reasons, make sure any pets are safely secured during the site visit.

 If you need to contact us, include our appeal reference number in any communication.

-The Planning Inspectorate
+Planning Inspectorate
 {{team_email_address}}